-Certain cards, called monster enhancers, raise or lower the combat strength of individual monsters.
-(Penalties to monsters are still considered enhancers.)
-They also affect the number of Treasures the monsters are worth.
-Monster enhancers may be played by any player during any combat.
+Certain cards, called Monster Enhancers, raise or lower the combat strength of individual monsters.
+(Penalties to monsters are still considered Enhancers.)
+Monster Enhancers may be played by any player during any combat.

-All enhancers on a single monster add together.
-If there are multiple monsters in a combat, the person who plays each enhancer must choose which monster it applies to.
+All Enhancers on a single monster add together.
+If there are multiple monsters in a combat, the person who plays each Enhancer must choose which monster it applies to.